doriath/beanru/README.md

 * Figure out if we should make all fields in types public, or if instead we should provide getters and setters for all.
-* Unify some type names (like currency and commodity)
+* Unify some type names (like currency and commodity).

 Features:

 * Provide examples of using `rust-script` to make it very simple to write small scripts that perform some modification on a beancount file.
+* Wasm support and examples.